skaary/ansible-provision-linux/README.md

 ## Requirements

-Before you can start there are a few tools required that must be present on the system.
-Just copy-paste those commands into your terminal.
+To ensure everything runs smoothly, you'll need to have certain tools installed on your system.
+Please copy and paste the commands below into your terminal.
+These commands will check if the required tools are installed and install them if they're missing.

 ### Install system requirements